If you’re rich enough to afford it, Black Note e liquid promises a luxurious, smoking-like experience for gourmet tobacco lovers.

 Forte is “Burley” blend of tobacco essences and the tobacco flavour is certainly rich enough to satisfy.

 Again, another great all-day vape and a really smooth, full flavoured e liquid.

 Probably the closest in terms of flavour to Bravura, Forte is another fairly realistic tobacco e liquid.
 Warm, woody and resiny, Forte is best vaped at low wattages.
 Give this one time to show its true colours.
 8/10

-So, which is the best Black Note e liquid?
+Which is the best Black Note e liquid?

-For me, the real winner in the Black note pack is Cadenza, made from extractions of Greek Basma tobacco.
+For me, the real winner in the Classic Black note pack is Cadenza, made from extractions of Greek Basma tobacco.